is now available! Read about the new features and fixes from November.

 The first time that you use Continue Working On with uncommitted changes, you will have the option to bring your edits to your selected development environment using Cloud Changes, which uses a VS Code service to store your pending changes.
 This is described further in the GitHub Repositories doc.

-Use your own compute with Remote Tunnels
+Use your own compute instance with Remote Tunnels

 You may develop against another machine in VS Code for the Web using the Remote - Tunnels extension.